Michael Paycer — chess enthusiast and SQL Server DBA

 What is the Two Knights Attack in the Caro-Kann?

 White plays 2.Nc3 d5 3.Nf3, developing quickly and avoiding mainline theory.
 Black's most principled responses are 3...Bg4 (pinning the Nf3) or 3...dxe4.
 The Two Knights creates immediate tactical pressure and rewards concrete calculation.
-Shirov used it to generate aggressive attacking positions.
+Bobby Fischer used it regularly in his early career.

 After 4.Nxe4, Black plays 4...Nd7 instead of 4...Bf5.
 This keeps the bishop options open — it can go to f5, e6, or b4 depending on White's continuation.
 After 5.Bc4 Ngf6, Black develops naturally.
-Bronstein and Larsen used this flexible system to maintain complications while avoiding the bishop being targeted by h4-h5.
+Karpov and Smyslov used this flexible system to maintain solidity while avoiding the bishop being targeted by h4-h5.

 Is the Caro-Kann Classical better than the Advance for Black?